sc-mitton/Ledget/README.md

 Ledget was started from frustration with the choice of personal budgeting apps.
 Almost all had cluttered and confusing user interfaces, only a portion would automatically import data from financial institutions, and many wouldn't offer the simplicity that should come with a great user experience.
 So, ledget was born to do the job right.

 ## Tech Stack

-- Django
+Front
 - React
 - React Native
+- Vite
+- Nx

+Back
+- Django
 - Postgres
 - Stripe (payments processing)
-- Finicity (financial data agregator)
+- Plaid (financial data agregator)
 - Ory (authentication)

 ## Dev Environment